FormidableLabs/aws-lambda-serverless-reference/LEARNING.md

 1. Create a new environment named `sandbox-FIRST-LAST`, just for you!
     1. Create a new temporary branch off the repo (not a fork) so that other Formidables can easily jump in and help you.
     2. Per the instructions above, make sure to talk to Tyler or Roemer and comment out / disable all `OPTION` sections in `serverless.yml`, `terraform/main.tf` and `terraform/role-ci.tf` in your branch and have them review and approve the tentative changes before trying any real AWS provisioning actions.
-    3. Once everything is ready, go ahead and provision your entire infrastructure and then application!
+    3. Once everything is ready, go ahead and provision your entire infrastructure!

         ```sh
         # Create the CloudFormation bootstrap stack